Built Upon Area (Impervious) Limits for New Construction

 Option 4 - Stormwater control measure (SCM)

 If the homebuilder wants to install a different SCM contained in the NCDEQ Stormwater Manual Minimum Design Criteria, the SCM must be designed by an engineer and all setbacks must be followed.
 Record a new plat with new BUA and stormwater measure shown in stormwater drainage easement.
 Contact Environmental Health for septic and well setbacks.
+Please note that all forms of permeable pavement are not allowed by the county.

 Option 5 - Redesign Subdivision